 What Are the Elements of Japandi?

-The perfect fusion of Japanese and Scandinavian, Japandi design focuses on simplistic, minimalistic designs that are aesthetically pleasing but rooted in function.
+The perfect fusion of Japanese and Scandinavian, Japandi design focuses on minimalistic designs that are aesthetically pleasing yet highly functional.

 According to Calas, expect to find a plethora of natural materials, muted colors, clean lines, and minimal, yet well-curated, furnishings.
-Japandi design isn't sparse, but it's intentional.
+Japandi design isn't sparse—it's intentional.